 The IPRC Committee will finalize the Identification and Placement decision and record it in the Summary of IPRC (SE7).
-Following the meeting, parents/guardians will be asked to sign the SE7 as confirmation that they agree to the Identification and Placement.
-If the parents do not sign the consent form and do not appeal the decision within the time limit, the school board will implement the IPRC decision, with written notice to the parents.
+Following the meeting, parent(s)/guardian(s)s will be asked to sign the SE7 as confirmation that they agree to the Identification and Placement.
+If the parent(s)/guardian(s) do not sign the consent form and do not appeal the decision within the time limit, the school board will implement the IPRC decision, with written notice to the parent(s)/guardian(s).
 (See Ontario Regulation 181/98, section 20).